sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

 Note that although 'l'ong and 'd'ouble are defined, 64 bit data is not (and in 32 bit Avisynth will never be) supported.

+From v11 interface version (3.7.4) 64 bit 'l'ong and 'd'ouble data types are supported even on 32-bit systems, despite the rather pessimistic "never be supported" note.

 (Unlike frame properties, which support them by design).

 ::